TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms June 2018 ranks third warmest on record for U.S. Nation hit with 6 billion-dollar disasters so far this year AROUND NOAA // The new storm chasers?
-Unmanned ocean gliders go deep to help improve hurricane forecasts Scientists recover possible fragments of meteorite that landed in marine sanctuary Active Atlantic hurricane eras come with a speed bump for storms that approach the U.S. \[EXT\]
+Enter Search Terms June 2018 was 5th warmest on record for the globe Polar sea ice coverage remains smaller than normal AROUND NOAA // Tracking lightning from space: How satellites keep you safe \[EXT\] The new storm chasers?
+Unmanned ocean gliders go deep to help improve hurricane forecasts Scientists recover possible fragments of meteorite that landed in marine sanctuary

 *   About our agency
 *   News and features